22 Online Jobs For Students In The UK

 Do you need to learn a new skill?

 Perhaps you’ve always been interested in coding websites, but actually don’t know how to code.
-Browse around to see which sites can teach you code (Codecademy is a great place to start), or enrol on a short course.
+Browse around to see which sites can teach you code, including:

 Working from home pros and cons